mbdevpl/GrafOnto/bin/linux/readme.txt

+GrafOnto uses Qt4.

-GrafOnto uses Qt4, please install Qt runtime before running this application.
+Please install Qt runtime and add the directory with libraries to PATH before running this application.